Not left out: Yankees get big lefty bats with Gallo, Rizzo

 New York acquired Gallo and left-hander Joely Rodriguez from the Rangers for minor league right-hander Glenn Otto and infielders Ezequiel Duran, Trevor Hauver and Josh Smith.

-The Yankees got Rizzo and cash for two minor leaguers, right-hander Alexander Vizcaíno and outfielder Kevin Alcántara.
+The Yankees got Rizzo for two minor leaguers, right-hander Alexander Vizcaíno and outfielder Kevin Alcántara.
+Chicago will pay the Yankees $5,652,403 as part of the trade, covering all but $202,435 of the remainder of Rizzo’s $16.5 million salary, which comes to a prorated share of the $570,500 minimum.

 The 27-year-old Gallo is hitting .223 with 25 homers, 55 RBIs and a major league-leading 74 walks.
 While he was a Gold Glove-winning right fielder for Texas, Boone envisions Gallo playing a lot in left for the Yankees, who have Aaron Judge as their regular right fielder.